tmacwill/kata/README.md

 ## Running the Server

 kata works with any WSGI server.
-We'll use gunicorn as an example.
-After you've installed gunicorn, you can run the below from the root `myproject` directory to start your app server:

-    gunicorn --bind 127.0.0.1:8000 myproject:app
+It has built-in support for gunicorn.
+To use it, add the below to configuration YAML:

+    gunicorn:
+        config: config/myproject.conf.py
+        module: myproject

+Then, you can create a script to run the gunicorn server.
+For example, in your top-level project directory, you might want to create a directory called `bin`, then add a file called `server` that looks like the this:

+    #!/usr/bin/env python

+    import kata.server
+    import os
+    import sys

+    here = os.path.dirname(os.path.realpath(__file__)) + '/../'
+    os.chdir(here)
+    sys.path.append(here)

+    import myproject
+    kata.server.run()

 In a production environment, we recommend putting gunicorn behind nginx.
 Here's an example nginx config file for `myproject`, running at `myproject.com`: